 Because Kim has struggled to deliver on his economic promises, he seeks to consolidate his rule by demonstrating unquestioned military might.
 The nuclear program thus has a dual purpose: to deter external threats and to bolster the image of Kim.
 “Kim Jong-un believes that nuclear weapons are his guarantee of regime survival,” says Bruce Bennett, a senior researcher at RAND Corporation, a California-based think tank.

-Amber Duan contributed to this report.
+Lindsay Maizland and Amber Duan contributed to this report.